SMILES Data Release II: Probing Galaxy Evolution during Cosmic Noon and Beyond with NIRSpec Medium-Resolution Spectra: Introduction

 \section{Introduction}

 The period between redshift $z\sim1$ and 3, often referred to as ``cosmic noon,'' marks an important era in galaxy evolution.
-During this time, the universe experienced its peak star formation activity, rapid black hole growth, and the emergence of well-structured galactic morphologies \citep{madau_cosmic_2014, forster_schreiber_star-forming_2020,espejo_salcedo_galaxy_2025,suess_rest-frame_2022,fudamoto_red_2022}.
+During this time, the universe experienced its peak star formation activity, rapid black hole growth, and the emergence of ordered galaxy structures such as disks and bulges \citep{madau_cosmic_2014, forster_schreiber_star-forming_2020,espejo_salcedo_galaxy_2025,suess_rest-frame_2022,fudamoto_red_2022}.
 Investigating the physical conditions of galaxies during this epoch is essential to understand the build-up of stellar mass, the enrichment of the interstellar medium (ISM), and the mechanisms driving star formation quenching \citep[e.g.,][]{aung_entrainment_2024,park_rapid_2023,leung_mosdef_2019,li_mass-metallicity_2023}.
 This redshift range also encompasses the peak of AGN activity \citep[e.g.,][]{hopkins_cosmological_2008,davies_jwst_2024,park_widespread_2024}, making it a key window to study the interplay between black hole accretion and galaxy growth.

 While rest-frame ultraviolet (UV) observations have provided critical insights into massive stars, dust attenuation, and the ionizing photon budget in high-redshift galaxies \citep[e.g.,][]{shivaei_mosdef_2018}, rest-frame optical emission lines remain the most direct tracers of many fundamental galaxy properties.
 Diagnostics based on [O~{\sc ii}], H$\beta$, [O~{\sc iii}], H$\alpha$, and [N~{\sc ii}] are widely used to determine star formation rates, gas-phase metallicities, excitation conditions, and AGN contribution \citep[e.g.,][also see e.g., \citealp{trouille_optx_2011,zeimann_hubble_2015,backhaus_clear_2022,backhaus_clear_2023,cleri_using_2023,trump_physical_2023,feuillet_classifying_2024,brinchmann_high-z_2023}]{kewley_understanding_2019, sanders_mosdef_2021, strom_nebular_2017, shapley_mosdef_2015}.
 However, these lines shift into the near-infrared (NIR) at $z\sim1$-3, where ground-based observations are challenged by atmospheric emission lines and strong telluric absorption and thermal emission that limit sensitivity, an issue particularly for obscured or faint sources.